opengsn/gsn-protocol/gsn-protocol.md

 We believe that signing an opaque hex blob is undesired.
 While the current EIP-712 view dialogs don't show much information, we anticipate that in the future, wallet applications will be able to show better view for meta-transactions, just like they recognize some normal transactions, such as token transfers and DeFi operations.
-Actually, the ForwardRequest match the 6 fields of an Ethereum transaction - from,to,value,gas,nonce,data To these GSN adds the GSN-specific fields, like relaying fee and paymaster.
+Actually, the ForwardRequest matches the 6 fields of an Ethereum transaction - from,to,value,gas,nonce,data To these, GSN adds the GSN-specific fields, like relaying fee and paymaster.

 ## Attacks and mitigations